Magento 1.x has been on the market for over 10 years, having gained a wide

-However, the end of life date for the platform is now set — starting from June 2020, both Commerce and Open Source editions of Magento 1 will no longer be supported by Adobe.
+However, the end of life date for the platform is now set — starting from June 2020, version 1 of both Magento Commerce and Magento Open Source editions, formerly known as Magento Enterprise and Magento Community editions, will no longer be supported by Adobe.

 The consequences are no surprise:

 No security patches or bug fixes

 No agencies with Magento 1 expertise to help you out

 Running on an unsupported platform after the end of life could cause

 irreversible changes to the way Magento 1 sites operate.